Birth of Friends of Midway Atoll National Wildlife Refuge

 FOMA is governed by a volunteer Board of Directors that works to support the Refuge.
 The Board has a wealth of experience in history, wildlife biology, refuge management, nonprofit organization, education, law, and information technology.
 All Board members have direct ties to the atoll.
 The Board meets each month to receive updates from Refuge staff and decide how best to support current needs.

 Friends of Midway Atoll National Wildlife Refuge has a passion for this remarkable spot in the mid-Pacific.
-The Board is always seeking new ways to support the biological diversity and historic resources of Midway.
-A Strategic Plan, completed in September 2015, is helping guide new initiatives.
-Continued advocacy along with direct financial support is needed now, more than ever, to preserve, protect, and restore the Refuge’s historic and wildlife resources.
+The Board is always seeking new ways to support the biological diversity, historic and cultural resources of Midway.
+A Strategic Plan, completed in September 2015, is helping guide initiatives along with outcomes from a 2022 board retreat that set the stage for outlining priority efforts and opportunities.
+Continued advocacy along with direct financial support is needed now, more than ever, to preserve, protect, and restore the Refuge’s internationally significant resources.